SpikedPunchVictim/forge/forge/README.md

       }
    ],
    pipelines: {
-      // Unique pipeline name
+      xform: {    // The property name becomes the pipeline name
-      xform: {
          resolve: [
             // These are used to resolve paths only in this pipeline ],
          steps: [
-            //...
+            // The pipeline's steps
          ]
       }
    }
 }

 ```

+The Pipelines can become as complex as you need them, with ReadStreams writing to multiple WriteStreams, and throw in some TransformStreams, and you can send your data anywhere and define the steps quickly. `forge` will build a Stream pipeline that will manage backpressure and error handling.

 ## Properties